wgxcodersdc/organization/learning-resources/front-end-hack-nights/html_study_guide.md

 ###Video
 * [Introduction to HTML](http://code.tutsplus.com/courses/introduction-to-html) - Form elements - Tuts+ is subscription based but you can sign up for a free trial. :video_camera:
-* [How to Build a Form with HTML](https://teamtreehouse.com/library/html/forms/inputs) - Treehouse - Forms are everywhere on web pages.
-Learn to build one with HTML! :video_camera:
+* [How to Build a Form with HTML](https://teamtreehouse.com/library/html/forms/inputs) - Treehouse - FLearn to build better forms using HTML! :video_camera:

 ###Projects
 * Write the HTML a site with a home page (index.html) and an about page (about.html).